Rheumatoid factor (RF) is a blood test that measures the amount of the RF antibody in the blood.

 Most of the time, you do not need to take special steps before this test.

 You may feel slight pain or a sting when the needle is inserted.
 You may also feel some throbbing at the site after the blood is drawn.

 This test is most often used to help diagnose rheumatoid arthritis or Sjögren syndrome.

 Results are usually reported in one of two ways:

-People with the following diseases may also have higher levels of rheumatoid factor:
+People with the following diseases may also have higher levels of RF:

 Higher-than-normal levels of RF may be seen in people with other medical problems.
 However, these higher RF levels cannot be used to diagnose these other conditions: